 By December I was wearing my sweater and had cast on the next winter warmer.
 If anything my love of sewing has increased my appreciation of all things knitterly.
 I guess it’s because I now think of knitting as creating fabric.

 But I digress.
 I quickly realised two things.
 First, I have a weakness for expensive yarn.
 If I’m going to invest my time, I want to use fabulous materials.
 Two, I needed a project bag.
 I wanted something as beautiful as the yarns I am knitting to store my works in progress.

 My thoughts turned to the Grainline and Fringe Supply Co Stowe Bag pattern.
 And since it was coming up to Christmas, it seemed less selfish if I also made a bag as a gift for my friend Ali to store her tapestry projects.

-My fabric choice for Ali’s bag was a Japanese navy cotton-linen printed with Sloths from Miss Matabi.
-They hang from branches, some showing cheeky pink tongues, others carry baby Sloths cuddled up.
+My fabric choice for Ali’s bag was a Japanese navy cotton-linen printed with sloths from Miss Matabi.
+The sloths hang from branches, some showing cheeky pink tongues, others carry baby sloths cuddled up.
 Keeping with the tropical jungle theme, I picked Cotton + Steel Honeymoon – Morning Dew in dusky pink for the lining.

 For my own bag I took my inspiration from a shoal of golden sardines.
 The lining had to be Cotton + Steel’s From Porto With Love – Sardinha metallic gold.
 I stuck with the marine theme for the main fabric, choosing another cotton-linen canvas: Nani Iro Five Senses by Naomi Ito for Kokka in the crystal blue colourway.
 I love the painterly quality of the blues, greens and turquoises in this design.